mario-to-lowercase/MicroDoc/pages/configuration.md

 ## 🏠 Site-wide Settings

-These settings control basic information about your Microblog site.
+These settings control basic information about your MicroDoc site.

 ### 📛 sitename

 The `sitename` setting defines the title that appears in the browser tab or window title bar.

 **Type**: String
-**Default**: "Microblog"
+**Default**: "MicroDoc"
 **Example**:
 ```json
 "sitename": "My Tech Blog"